JCMexplains/writing-for-success-2023/textbook.md

 #### Writing at Work

-At work, you may sometimes share information resources with your colleagues by photocopying an interesting article or forwarding the URL of a useful website.
-Your goal in these situations and in formal research citations is the same.
-The goal is to provide enough information to help your professional peers locate and follow up on potentially useful information.
-Provide as much specific information as possible to achieve that goal, and consult with your professor as to what specific style he or she may prefer.
+Sometimes at work, you might share information with your coworkers by making a copy of an article or sharing a website link.
+This is also true when you write a research paper.
+Your goal is to give enough information so that others can find the information you used.
+Try to include as many details as possible to make it easier for them.
+If you're not sure what to do, ask your professor for guidance.

 #### Exercise 4